PRYSE/j05-links-images-youtube-pgb-helloworld/README.md

 pgb-helloworld-links-images-youtube
 ===================================

-The most basic Phonegap Build abilities example of How to make fonts big enugh to see on a phone.
+The most basic Phonegap Build abilities for mobile App design.
+How to make fonts big enough to see on a phone.
 How to make a simple link.
 How to make a button work as a link.
-How to show an Online image in your App.
-Finally how to show a youtube Video in your App.
+How to show an online image in your App.
+Finally how to show a youtube video in your App.

-No idea if this is the correct way to make App.
-I just have A skill for making things work as simply as possible.
+No idea if this is the correct way to make Apps.
+I just have a skill for making things work as simply as possible.